qoh/sauna/README.md

 npm install
 cd ../../../..
 ```

+On Windows, you may need to add `--no-bin-links` to `npm install steam-user` and `npm install steam-resources`.

 To run `sauna` from source, you need to have the `electron` binary.
 Install `electron-prebuilt` globally, then run it: